Johannes van Damme: Legal challenge regarding "confession"

 Van Damme asserted that the statement itself was recorded in a question-and-answer format, where he was only allowed to either agree or disagree with the accusations Inspector Chew put to him, and when van Damme demanded to speak to a superior officer on three separate occasions to complain about being forced to admit untrue facts in the statement, he was refused permission each time.
 When questioned by the judge, Inspector Chew denied insinuating to van Damme that he had known about the hidden drugs all along while recording his confession, adding that he did not suggest to van Damme that it was in his own interest to acknowledge his awareness of the concealed narcotics.
 Inspector Chew also denied that van Damme asked to lodge any sort of objection with his superiors regarding the manner in which his statement was being recorded or being coerced into admitting erroneous allegations within it.
 Inspector P. Senthilnathan testified that he interrogated van Damme on 28 September 1991 (the day after his arrest), where he had offered information voluntarily and not because Senthilnathan had deceived van Damme into believing Singaporean Police were only pursuing the drug trafficking organization he worked for rather than him personally.

-Van Damme's defence lawyer Edmond Pereira, countered that when detectives told him the Singaporean authorities were not interested in him, but they were focused on catching the masterminds behind the smuggling attempt, they had in effect induced him into agreeing with their "suggestions" during his interrogation, and since Inspector Chew had assured him that it was in van Damme's best interest to co-operate, he thus told the detective whatever he wanted to hear.
+Van Damme's defence lawyer Edmond Pereira countered that when detectives told him the Singaporean authorities were not interested in him, but they were focused on catching the masterminds behind the smuggling attempt instead, they had in effect induced him into agreeing with their "suggestions" during his interrogation, and since Inspector Chew had assured him that it was in van Damme's best interest to co-operate he thus told the detective whatever he wanted to hear.
 On 19 April 1993, Justice S. Rajendran ruled that van Damme's version of events regarding the recording of his original statement was probable.
 The judge agreed that the CNB's actions amounted to inducement, thereby rendering the entire statement recorded by the Central Narcotics Bureau as inadmissible.
-The judge denied the prosecution's motion to admit van Damme's statement as inculpatory evidence.
+The judge therefore denied the prosecution's motion to admit van Damme's statements as inculpatory evidence.